 People with this new visa are not eligible to work in Brazil in any capacity, and their income must come from an external source.

 Applications can be made at Brazilian consular offices and usually take around four weeks to process.
-As well as proof of employment and income, applicants must provide proof of health insurance that is valid in Brazil and a criminal clearance certificate.
+As well as proof of employment and income, applicants must provide proof of health insurance that is valid in Brazil, you can check out SafetyWing Insurance for Nomads which provides global coverage specifically for digital nomads.
+You will also need a criminal clearance certificate.

 The government has not provided any information on whether individuals on this visa will be able to bring dependents with them to Brazil.